 CBT is an evidenced-based treatment modality, and is present-oriented, problem-focused, and goal-directed.
 Cognitive Behavioral Therapy at TruVida Recovery – Orange County provides the following benefits:

-- CBT explores the client’s patterns of behavior leading to self-destructive actions and beliefs that direct these thoughts.
+- exploring the client’s patterns of behavior leading to self-destructive actions, and the beliefs that direct these thoughts.

-- CBT helps clients formulate coping strategies to handle potential stressors or difficulties following addiction treatment.
+- helping clients formulate coping strategies to handle potential stressors or difficulties following addiction treatment.

-- CBT skills are useful, practical and helpful strategies that can be incorporated into the client’s everyday life.
+- skills that are useful, practical and helpful strategies that can be incorporated into the client’s everyday life.

-- CBT sessions are augmented with homework outside of sessions using proven workbooks.
+- sessions that are augmented with homework outside of them using proven-to-be-effective workbooks.

-- CBT can be provided in group and individual therapy.
+- ability to be provided in group and individual therapy.

-- CBT allows clients and therapists to work together in a therapeutic relationship to identify harmful thought patterns and actively seek alternate thinking
+- allowing clients and therapists to work together in a therapeutic relationship to identify harmful thought patterns and actively seek alternate thinking

 Cognitive-Behavioral Therapy (CBT) is a general classification of psychotherapy, and several approaches to CBT fall within this classification.
 The first discrete, intentionally therapeutic approach to CBT to be developed was Rational Emotive Therapy (RET), which was originated by Albert Ellis, Ph.D. in the mid-1950’s.
 Cognitive Behavior Therapy (CBT) was later pioneered by Dr. Aaron T. Beck in the 1960s, while he was a psychiatrist at the University of Pennsylvania.
 Dr. Beck designed and carried out several experiments to test psychoanalytic concepts of depression, as he studied and practiced psychoanalysis.